FAQ - Frequently asked questions

 1) What about bank transfer fees

-If you transfer money from your bank account into ours there are usually TWO fees - one on your end for your bank to transfer the money and one on our end to receive the money.
-Please note that you are responsible for BOTH fees so that the exact amount of the invoice will end up in our account.
+If you can't do this or want to transfer money from your bank account into ours differently, there are usually TWO fees - one for your bank to transfer the money and one for our end to receive the money.
+Please note that you are responsible for BOTH fees, so the exact invoice amount will end up in our account.

 This option is often called the OUR option meaning you will pay all the possible fees.
-It's not the SHARE option where the costs wold be split.
-If you're not sure please ask your bank for more information.
+It's not the SHARE option where the costs would be split.
+If you need more clarification, please ask your bank for more information.